filmhubhq/filmhubhq.github.io/_posts/2018-12-05-real-time-performance-insights-now-available-for-filmhub-filmmakers-718daad5a527.md

 Combining powerful tools and worldwide, deep data, we open access to a world previously locked up by the studio system — and taking it beyond, for every filmmaker, producer or catalog owner.

 Filmhub is made for filmmakers by filmmakers (and technology geeks).
-Please [check out our website](http://bit.ly/2AOkS5J) and share your feedback either in the comments, with a clap or two, or [send us a message](http://bit.ly/2yA9l98).
+Please [check out our website](http://bit.ly/2AOkS5J) and share your feedback.
 We value your thoughts, questions and contributions.